 The Department of History offers a PhD program centered on rigorous research within a vibrant and diverse intellectual community.
 While most of our students have a history degree (BA) or degrees (BA and MA), we accept students with a variety of backgrounds and interests.

 Admission is highly competitive.
-We make approximately thirty offers of admission each year and aim to matriculate fifteen to twenty new PhD students.
-All offers include a full university fellowship.
-For the Classes of 2018 and 2019, a number of excellent students selected for admission will be named Brenda and Earl Shapiro Scholars in History and will receive an additional five-year fellowship, totalling $25,000, on top of the regular fellowship.
+We make approximately thirty to forty offers of admission each year and aim to matriculate fifteen to twenty new PhD students.
+All offers include a full university fellowship for the duration of the program.
+In 2017-2022, a number of excellent students selected for admission were named Brenda and Earl Shapiro Scholars in History or Neubauer Family Distinguished Doctoral Fellows and received additional fellowship support over five years.